Rabios/Rabios/README.md

 Hello everyone!

-My name's Rabia Alhaffar,16 years old teenager from syria,And muslim
+My name's Rabia Alhaffar and nicknamed "steria773" (No case sensitivity),16 years old teenager from syria,And muslim

-My nickname's "steria773"

 [![Rabia's github stats](https://github-readme-stats.vercel.app/api?username=Rabios)](https://github.com/anuraghazra/github-readme-stats)

 ## What do you work?

 Indie game developer,Loves to make fun when there is way to make it!

 I also work as web developer,I rarely develop softwares when it comes to do some stuff!